-Stay tuned for an upcoming book, Powerful Teaching!
+Stay tuned for the upcoming book, Powerful Teaching!
 The authors of Powerful Teaching have collaborated with the authors of Make it Stick for more than a decade.
-Available Spring 2019 by Jossey-Bass.
+Available June 2019 by Jossey-Bass.

 In “To Learn, Retrieve,” the authors describe retrieval practice research in authentic classrooms.
 Experiments in a K-12 school district demonstrated that retrieval practice raised students' grades from a C+ to an A-, with benefits lasting for an entire school year.